arcus/education_modules/elements_of_maps/elements_of_maps.md

 Using color intensity rather than changing hues to show differences can make a map more accessible to some readers.

+---

-Two types of maps that rely primarily on color for displaying data are heat maps and choropleth maps.
+**Two types of maps that rely primarily on color for displaying data are heat maps and choropleth maps.**

 Heat Maps
 ---------